fuse-box/fuse-box/docs/sparky/sparky.md

 ## src

-This method tells `Sparky` what files it needs to operate on.
+This method lets `Sparky` know what files it needs to operate on.
+This funtionality is built on top of [glob](https://github.com/isaacs/node-glob).

 ```js
 src('src/**/**.*');